 Taipei China and the EBRD: at a glance

 €39 million donor funds for technical cooperation projects

 US$ 125 million co-financing in support of EBRD projects

-Taipei China helping the Bank’s TC projects in sustainable resource management, intelligent transportation systems, the information technology-related knowledge economy as well as the corporate sector through funding for the Small Business Support (SBS) and the Women in Business programmes.
+Taipei China helping the Bank’s TC projects in sustainable resource management, intelligent transportation systems, the information technology-related knowledge economy as well as the corporate sector through funding for the Advice for Small Business and the Women in Business programmes.

-Since 1998, Taipei China has provided €2.5 million for 119 Small Business Support (SBS) projects helping small and medium-sized enterprises access business advice through local consultants and international industry experts in 13 countries.
+Since 1998, Taipei China has provided €2.5 million for 119 Advice for Small Businesses to help small and medium-sized enterprises access business advice through local consultants and international industry experts in 13 countries.
 In addition, the funding has supported over 69 Women in Business projects in Armenia, Azerbaijan and Georgia.

 Taipei China is currently funding the Women in Business programme in Croatia, having provided a total of over €1.1 million to help women-led small and medium-sized enterprises access finance and advice to grow their businesses.

 Taipei China is an important source of foreign direct investment in countries where the EBRD works.
 The value of joint Taiwanese-EBRD investment stood at €1.45 billion as of January 2016.
 EBRD finance accounted for €1.17 billion, and Taiwanese investment accounted for €280 million.